Emblem of Iran: Derafsh Kaviani

-The name Derafshe Kāviyān means 'Standard of Kāveh'.
-The latter meaning is an identification with an Iranian legend in which the Derafshe Kāviyān was the standard of a mythological Persian blacksmith-turned-hero named Kaveh the Blacksmith, who led a popular uprising against the foreign demon-like ruler Zahhak.
+The name Derafsh-e Kāviyān means 'Standard of Kāveh'.
+The latter meaning is an identification with an Iranian legend in which the Derafsh-e Kāviyān was the standard of a mythological Persian blacksmith-turned-hero named Kaveh the Blacksmith, who led a popular uprising against the foreign demon-like ruler Zahhak.
 Recalling the legend, the 10th-century epic Shahnameh recasts Zahhak as an evil and tyrannical ruler, against whom Kaveh called the people to arms, using his leather blacksmith apron as a standard, with a spear as its hoist.
 In the story, after the war that called for the kingship of Fereydun had been won, the people decorated the apron with jewels and the flag became the symbol of Iranian nationalism and resistance against foreign tyranny.

 The symbol of Derafsh Kāviyāni is a lotus flower, whose history goes back to the beliefs of ancient Iran from the Achaemenid period.